Strong Kurtz Randomness and Binary Expansions of Reordered Computable Numbers: Introduction

-Recently \cite{HJ25}, the authors looked at the binary expansions of reordered computable numbers and clarified whether or not they can be immune or hyperimmune.
+Recently \cite{HJ2025}, the authors looked at the binary expansions of reordered computable numbers and clarified whether or not they can be immune or hyperimmune.
 In Section~\ref{section:binaryexpansions} we take this topic up again and extend our analysis to the notions hyperhyperimmune, strongly hyperhyperimmune, and cohesive.
-It turns out by using our main theorem and a number of well-known facts we can obtain a complete picture of the situation, obtaining shorter proofs of results in \cite{HJ25} and new results.
+It turns out that by using our main theorem and a number of well-known facts we can obtain a complete picture of the situation, obtaining shorter proofs of results in \cite{HJ2025} and new results.

 In the following short section~\ref{section:effectivedimension} we consider the question what are the possible effective dimensions that a reordered computable number can have.
 In Section~\ref{section:regular}, we have a short look at regular reals in the context of immunity properties, Kolmogorov complexity and (strong) Kurtz randomness.
-The regular reals, introduced by Wu \cite{Wu05a}, form a proper subset of the reordered computable numbers.
+The regular reals, introduced by Wu \cite{Wu2005}, form a proper subset of the reordered computable numbers.
 We summarize the known results and additionally deduce from two old results that regular reals cannot be bi-immune.
+Furthermore, we show that regular reals are infinitely often $K$-trivial.

-We thank the participants of the conference CiE 2025 in Lisbon whose questions after the presentation of \cite{HJ25} by the second author motivated our further work on reordered computable numbers and in particular on the questions treated in Sections \ref{section:binaryexpansions} and \ref{section:effectivedimension}.
+We thank the participants of the conference CiE 2025 in Lisbon whose questions after the presentation of \cite{HJ2025} by the second author motivated our further work on reordered computable numbers and in particular on the questions treated in Sections \ref{section:binaryexpansions} and \ref{section:effectivedimension}.